atomwoz/But-what-if/README.md

 transaction lands in — _before_ it lands.

 So if `whatIf(...)` ever returns the digest instead of the joke, the caller did not win.
-They just announced where the wallet used to be.
+The bots already took the money and left the receipt.

 The contract does not move funds.
 It does not need to.
 It just makes the noise and lets the bots bring knives.